CarlaAll/Le-Wagon-landing-page/README.md

 # landing-page-master
- workshop from le-wagon with AFC.
+ workshop from AFC with Le Wagon (https://www.lewagon.com/).

  We rebuild the landing page of le Wagon for this workshop.
-Focus on HTML and CSS.
+ > Focus on HTML and CSS.